Chapter 16 Cross-validation

 ## fit_N400_sih 0.0 0.0

 Although the model that includes cloze probability as a predictor has higher predictive accuracy, the difference is smaller than 4 and it’s smaller than two SE.
-This means that from the perspective LOO-CV, both models are almost indistinguishable!
-In fact, the same will happen if we compare the model with logarithmic predictability to the linear or null model; see exercise 16.1.
+This means that from the perspective of LOO-CV, both models are almost indistinguishable!
+In fact, the same will happen if the model is compared using logarithmic predictability to the linear or null model; see exercise 16.1.

-We could also check whether the alternative model is making good predictions for some range of values by examining the difference in pointwise predictive accuracy as a function of, for example, cloze probability.
-In the following plot, we subtract the predictive accuracy of the alternative model from the accuracy of the null model; we can now interpret larger differences as an advantage for the alternative model.
-However, we see that as far as posterior predictive accuracy goes, both models are quite similar.
-Figure 16.1 shows that the difference in predictive accuracy is symmetrical with respect to the zero; as we go further from the mean cloze (which is around \(0.5\)), the differences in predictions are larger but they span over positive and negative values.
+It is also possible to check whether the alternative model is making good predictions for some range of values by examining the difference in pointwise predictive accuracy as a function of, for example, cloze probability.
+In the following plot, we subtract the predictive accuracy of the alternative model from the accuracy of the null model; larger differences can be interpreted as an advantage for the alternative model.
+However, as far as posterior predictive accuracy goes, both models are quite similar.
+Figure 16.1 shows that the difference in predictive accuracy is symmetrical with respect to the zero; as we go further from the mean cloze (which is around \(0.5\)), the differences in predictions are larger but they span positive and negative values.

 The following code stores the difference in predictive accuracy of the models in a variable and plots it in Figure 16.1.